Aika1603/bnb_jkt_2025/README.md

-# BNB JKT
+# Simple AI-Powered HIRADC Analyzer with Laravel and Gemini

-HIRADC (Hazard Identification, Risk Assessment, and Determining Control) dengan fitur AI recommendation menggunakan Google Gemini.
+HIRADC (Hazard Identification, Risk Assessment, and Determining Control) with AI recommendation features powered by Google Gemini.

 ## What is the Project?

-Aplikasi ini berfungsi sebagai “asisten cerdas” bagi Engineer HSE.
-Daripada membaca ratusan baris spreadsheet secara manual untuk menentukan apakah suatu area pabrik berisiko tinggi, pengguna cukup mengunggah data HIRADC mereka yang sudah terstruktur.
+This application acts as an “intelligent assistant” for HSE Engineers.
+Instead of manually reviewing hundreds of spreadsheet rows to determine whether a factory area is high risk, users simply upload their structured HIRADC data.

-Sistem akan memproses data tersebut dan memberikan:
+The system will process the data and provide:

-- **Automated Executive Summary**: Teks ringkas yang menjelaskan kondisi keselamatan fasilitas secara keseluruhan.
+- **Automated Executive Summary**: A concise text explaining the facility’s overall safety condition.
-- **Consolidated Risk Score**: Metrik terhitung (High/Medium/Low) berdasarkan tingkat keparahan bahaya yang ditemukan dalam data.
+- **Consolidated Risk Score**: A calculated metric (High/Medium/Low) based on the severity of hazards found in the data.
-- **Actionable Recommendations**: Saran yang dihasilkan AI untuk meningkatkan kontrol yang ada (misalnya, menyarankan Engineering Controls daripada sekadar Administrative Controls).
+- **Actionable Recommendations**: AI-generated suggestions to improve existing controls (such as recommending Engineering Controls instead of just Administrative Controls).

 ## Tech Stack

-Untuk membangun solusi ini, saya menggunakan arsitektur modern yang menggabungkan ketangguhan PHP dengan reaktivitas Single Page Application (SPA).
+To build this solution, I use a modern architecture combining the robustness of PHP with the reactivity of a Single Page Application (SPA).

 - **Backend**: Laravel 11 (PHP)
 - **Frontend**: React.js (via Inertia.js)